peter-mouland/web-caddy/docs/TEST.md

 This will run through the `.spec.js` files found in `/test/` directory (unit and functional).
 A [code-coverage](#code-coverage) report will also be produced.

-We recommend that your package.json `scripts` object is updated to check your JS for error, run the build, then run tests.
+We recommend that your package.json `scripts` object is updated so you do not rely on a global install and to check your JS for errors, run the build, then run tests.

 ```javascript
     "test": "jshint src && component build && component test",`